The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Introduction

 \section{Introduction}

-Linton and Whang (2007) introduced the quantilogram to measure predictability in different parts of the distribution of a stationary time series based on the correlogram of "quantile hits".
+Linton and Whang (2007) introduced the quantilogram to measure predictability in different parts of the distribution of a stationary time series based on the correlogram of \textquotedblleft quantile hits\textquotedblright.
 They applied it to test the hypothesis that a given time series has no directional predictability.
-More specifically, their null hypothesis was that the past information set of the stationary time series $\{x_{t}\}$ does not improve the prediction about whether $x_{t}$ will be above or below the unconditional quantile.
+More specifically, their null hypothesis was that the past information set of the stationary time series $\{y_{t}\}$ does not improve the prediction about whether $y_{t}$ will be above or below the unconditional quantile.
 The test is based on comparing the quantilogram to a pointwise confidence band.
 This contribution fits into a long literature of testing predictability using signs or rank statistics, including the papers of Cowles and Jones (1937), Dufour et al. (1998), and Christoffersen and Diebold (2002).
 The quantilogram has several advantages compared to other test statistics for directional predictability.
 It is conceptually appealing and simple to interpret.
 Since the method is based on quantile hits it does not require moment conditions like the ordinary correlogram and statistics like the variance ratio that are derived from it, Mikosch and Starica (2000), and so it works well for heavy tailed series.
 Many financial time series have heavy tails, see, e.g., Mandelbrot (1963), Fama (1965), Rachev and Mittnik (2000), Embrechts et al. (1997), Ibragimov et al. (2009), and Ibragimov (2009), and so this is an important consideration in practice.
 Additionally, this type of method allows researchers to consider very long lags in comparison with regression type methods, such as Engle and Manganelli (2004).

 There have been a number of recent works either extending or applying this methodology.
-Davis and Mikosch (2009) have introduced the extremogram, which is essentially the quantilogram for extreme quantiles.
-Hagemann (2012) has introduced a Fourier domain version of the quantilogram, see also Dette et al. (2013) for an alternative approach.
+Davis and Mikosch (2009) have introduced the extremogram, which is essentially the quantilogram for extreme quantiles, and Davis et al. (2012) has provided the inference methods based on bootstrap and permutation for the extremogram.
+See also Davis et al. (2013).
+Li (2008, 2012) has introduced a Fourier domain version of the quantilogram while Hong (2000) has used a Fourier domain approach for test statistics based on distributions.
+Further development in the Fourier domain approach has been made by Hagemann (2013) and Dette et al. (2015).
+See also Li (2014) and Kley et al. (2016).
 The quantilogram has recently been applied to stock returns and exchange rates, Laurini et al. (2008) and Chang and Shie (2011).